Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ## /preset export

-Get a preset identifier that can be used to load or import the preset in other servers.
+Get a preset identifier used to load or import the preset in other servers.

 ## /preset load